wp-plugins/download-attachments/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fix: Include & exclude attributes not working for download-attachments shortcode

 = 1.0.2 =
 * New: Greek translation, thanks to vas gargan
 * Fix: Attachments box cutsom title not working